 Tilapia is currently undergoing a change of management and some important renovations.
-We are still very much open for business, including our regular Wednesday movie / electronica nights and Friday live music.
-Please check the Facebook page for updates and keep coming!
+Please check the Facebook page for updates.
+Expected re-opening in late 2015.

 ‘The Dress’ (1996.
 Holland)